Omar M. Yaghi

-Omar Mwannes Yaghi (عمر مُؤنس ياغي; born February 9, 1965) is a chemist (Note: Yaghi was born into Palestinian refugee family in Amman, Jordan.
+Omar Mwannes Yaghi (عمر مُؤنس ياغي; born February 9, 1965) is a chemist (Note: Yaghi was born into a Palestinian refugee family in Amman, Jordan.
 When he was 15, he moved to the United States and he received Saudi citizenship in 2021.
-He thus holds citizenship in Jordan, the United States and Saudi Arabia.) best known for developing metal–organic frameworks (MOFs) and pioneering reticular chemistry.
+He holds Jordanian, United States, and Saudi Arabian citizenships.) best known for developing metal–organic frameworks (MOFs) and pioneering reticular chemistry.
 He was awarded the 2025 Nobel Prize in Chemistry, shared with Richard Robson and Susumu Kitagawa, for this work.

+From 2012 to 2026, Yaghi was a University Professor and James and Neeltje Tretter Endowed Chair in Chemistry at the University of California, Berkeley.
+In July 2026, he left the university to lead a newly-established artificial intelligence and material science research institute at Tsinghua University.
+Analysts and media outlets characterized the move as a significant indicator of shifting geopolitical dynamics in scientific research, driven by factors such as changing federal funding structures in the United States and expanded institutional recruitment initiatives by China.

-Yaghi is a University Professor and James and Neeltje Tretter Endowed Chair in Chemistry at the University of California, Berkeley.
-He is also an affiliate scientist at Lawrence Berkeley National Laboratory, founding director of the Berkeley Global Science Institute, and a member of the U.S. National Academy of Sciences and the German National Academy of Sciences Leopoldina.
+Yaghi is also an affiliate scientist at Lawrence Berkeley National Laboratory, founding director of the Berkeley Global Science Institute, and a member of the U.S. National Academy of Sciences and the German National Academy of Sciences Leopoldina.
 In January 2025, he became the seventh president of the World Cultural Council, an international organization promoting cultural and scientific advancement.

 Early life and education

-Omar Mwannes Yaghi was born in Amman, Jordan, on February 9, 1965, to a Palestinian refugee family that had fled from Masmiya during the 1948 Arab-Israeli War.
+Omar Mwannes Yaghi was born in Amman, Jordan, on February 9, 1965, to a Palestinian refugee family that had fled from Masmiya, a city located between Jaffa and Jerusalem, during the 1948 Arab-Israeli War.
 He grew up in a crowded household with many children, all living in a single room that also housed the family's livestock.
 The family had limited access to clean water.

 At the age of 15, encouraged by his father, he moved to the United States.
-Although he knew little English, he began classes at Hudson Valley Community College and later transferred to the State University of New York at Albany, where he completed his undergraduate degree.
+Although he knew little English, he began classes at Hudson Valley Community College.
+He graduated in 1983 with an Associate of Science in Mathematics and Science.
+He then transferred to the State University of New York at Albany, where he completed his Chemistry Bachelor of Science degree in 1985.
 He pursued his graduate studies at the University of Illinois at Urbana–Champaign, earning his PhD in 1990 under the guidance of Walter G. Klemperer.
 He then served as a National Science Foundation postdoctoral fellow at Harvard University (1990–1992) under Richard H. Holm.
+In July 2026 he moved to Tsinghua University, China, as full time Chair Professor.
+He had been an Honorary Professor there since 2022 and a Foreign Member of the Chinese Academy of Sciences since 2025.

 In 2021, Yaghi was granted Saudi citizenship by royal decree.